What is Advocacy?

 - resolve problems or complaints with aged care providers in relation to the aged care services they receive

 - address issues that impact their ability to live in their own homes, with the aim of preventing premature admission to aged care facilities and focusing on wellness and reablement.

 OPAN Advocacy Services

-Older Persons Advocacy Network organisations offer advocacy services that are rights based.
+Older Persons Advocacy Network offer advocacy services that are rights based.
 They seek to ensure that aged care consumers understand and exercise their rights and participate, to the maximum degree possible, in the decisions affecting their care.
-Older Persons Advocacy Network organisation advocates always place the consumer at the centre of the process and act at the consumer’s direction.
+Older Persons Advocacy Network advocates always place the consumer at the centre of the process and act at the consumer’s direction.

-Older Persons Advocacy Network organisation advocates are skilled and experienced professionals who have extensive aged care knowledge.
+Older Persons Advocacy Network advocates are skilled and experienced professionals who have extensive aged care knowledge.
 To find out more about the Older Persons Advocacy Network Organisation in your state/territory go to our OPAN Network Page.

 Older Persons Advocacy Network organisations assist older people, including their families and representatives: